FosterFork/FosterFork/README.md

 # License

 All code in this repository is released under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) unless explicitly stated differently.
-Please refer to the `LICENSE` file for more detailed information,
+Please refer to the `LICENSE` file for more detailed information.